 Under the hood, the Ryzen 3 3300X is packing 4 Cores and 8 Threads which is a configuration that is good enough for most games.
 What is interesting about the 3300X though was its unusually high gaming performance.
 The Ryzen 3 3300X is often seeing challenging the 6 Core 12 Thread Ryzen 5 3600 in gaming benchmarks, while flat out beating the previous generation Ryzen 5 2600.
 This improved gaming performance is due to the fact that the 4 Cores on the 3300X reside on a single Core Complex, which drastically reduces latency as compared to the 6 Core and the 8 Core models.
 This improves gaming performance significantly.

-The 3300X is not targeted at productivity focused users due to its 4 Core design, rather it focuses solely on gaming performance on a tight budget.
-As the 3300X can get pretty close to the Ryzen 5 3600 in terms of FPS even while lacking 2 Cores, the 3300X makes a compelling option for anyone looking to build an entry-level gaming machine in 2021.
+The 3300X is not targeted at productivity-focused users due to its 4 Core design, rather it focuses solely on gaming performance on a tight budget.
+As the 3300X can get pretty close to the Ryzen 5 3600 in terms of FPS even while lacking 2 Cores, the 3300X makes a compelling option for anyone looking to build an entry-level gaming machine in 2022.
+The Ryzen 3 3300X would make a decent pairing with one of our picks for the best budget AM4 motherboards under $100.

 4. Intel Core i5 10400F